Sacraments and Ceremonies

 By the sacred anointing of the sick and the prayer of the priests the whole Church commends those who are ill to the suffering and glorified Lord, that he may raise them up and save them.
 And indeed she exhorts them to contribute to the good of the People of God by freely uniting themselves to the Passion and death of Christ."
 CCC 1499.

-> View more about The Anointing of the Sick
+> View details on The Anointing of the Sick

 Holy Orders is the sacrament through which the mission entrusted by Christ to his apostles continues to be exercised in the Church until the end of time: thus it is the sacrament of apostolic ministry.
 It includes three degrees: episcopate, presbyterate, and diaconate.
 CCC 1536.